imrysn/kmti-website/README.md

 ## 📋 Overview

-This is the official website for KMTI (Kusakabe Maeno Tech Inc.), showcasing the company's engineering services, project portfolio, team information, and career opportunities.
-The website provides an engaging user experience through interactive elements, smooth animations, and an intelligent chatbot assistant.
+This is the official website for KMTI (Kusakabe & Maeno Tech Inc.), showcasing the company's engineering services, project portfolio, team information, and career opportunities.
+The website provides an engaging user experience through interactive ellements, smooth animations, and an intelligent chatbot assistant.

 ## ✨ Features